Registered Ewe Lambs are

 Both buyers and sellers need to also consider any states that they will

-be travelling through.
+be traveling through.

 Banner Sale Management wishes to remind you that we provide the service